krlu/AutoJson/README.md

 - Lightweight, only relies on the Json4s dependency

 Upcoming features:
-- Support for `Map` type  objects in both Scala and Java
 - Support for Scala Case classes
+- Support for serialization/deserialization of Objects wrapped in collections

 ## Java Example
 Consider the `ConstructionSite` Java class and its associated objects